Good Cop, Bad Wife

 "I'm not supposed to judge you or anyone.
 My job is to help you adjust to whatever is happening in your life.
 But, I have to say Rebecca that in all my life, I've met few people as decent as you are.
 I don't think you are bad.
 And, from what you've told me about Kyle, he seems like a stand-up guy too."

 "Thank you Dr. Gorgona.
 That really means a lot to me.
 Can you tell me why I feel so bad then?
 Jim says I feel guilty because I am guilty and he says I'm going to hell for what I did to him."

 The time was up.
 "I can't tell you why you feel the way you do, but we'll get there.
 What you are going through doesn't define who you are.
 You're not a bad person."

 Rebecca reached out to touch her therapist's arm.
 There was a look of alarm on her face as if she had seen a ghost.

 "Doctor?
 I'm afraid he might do something to hurt himself."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Michelle Contreras EwensWrite a Review